hackingmaterials/pv-vision/README.md

 We published one of our datasets as a benchmark for crack segmentation.
 Images and annotations can be found on [DuraMat datahub](https://datahub.duramat.org/dataset/crack-segmentation)

 ## Deploy models
-There are two ways to deply our deep learning models:
+There are three ways to deply our deep learning models:

 ### 1. Use Python
+Check tutorials of ``modelhandler.py``.
+This tool allows you to train your own deep learning models.
 ```
-Will update soon
+from pv_vision.nn import ModelHandler
 ```

 ### 2. Use Supervisely